 Prior to joining pLink, Stephanie worked for more than 20 years, and in three different states, as an educator.
 Having earned a doctorate in English from Loyola University Chicago, she taught courses in college writing, research writing, literature, and the history of English.
 Her roles have also included tutor and teaching assistant.
 She additionally holds a TESOL certificate (Teaching of English to Speakers of Other Languages) and taught English as a Second Language in a variety of settings, including in Argentina.

 During her time as an educator, Stephanie began to edit professionally and moved into freelance professional editing and writing in 2013.
 Her projects have ranged from academic papers and reports to screenplays and adventure games.
 While being a grammar cop is inherently satisfying, her greatest pleasure comes from helping others bring forth their best work.

 After fifteen unforgettable years in Chicago, Stephanie and her mixed-race family relocated to the Seattle area so that her partner, Ron, could pursue his dream job in game development.
 They now live on ancestral Snoqualmie land in the beautiful Snoqualmie Valley with their three children, two dogs, two guinea pigs, and eight chickens—a number of pets that their eldest daughter considers a good start.

 Where I grew up: Sandy, Utah (another ‘80s suburban kid)

-My family: My amazing partner Ron; our three loving and spirited children; our black Lab, Maltese poodle, guinea pig, and a mess of chickens.
+My family: My amazing partner Ron; our three spirited teenaged children; our black Lab, Maltese poodle, guinea pigs, and a mess of chickens.